brendan-duncan/webgpu_recorder/README.md

 </script>
 ```

-Because the recorder needs to record all commands and data, it starts recording as soon as it is contructed, and will continue recording for the maximum number of frames. **The recorder should be created before any rendering code starts so it has a chance to wrap WebGPU.**
+Because the recorder needs to record all commands and data, it starts recording as soon as it is constructed, and will continue recording for the maximum number of frames. **The recorder should be created before any rendering code starts so it has a chance to wrap WebGPU.**

-The recording will download automatically as an HTML file with embedded Javascript after the maximum number of frames have been recorded.
+The recording will download automatically as an HTML file with embedded Javascript after the maximum number of frames have been recorded or when `generateOutput` is called (see [example](test/test3.html)).

 You can optionally configure the recorder